Abhinav-Bitragunta/SmartContractors-Freelance-Marketplace/README.md

 </div>
-The connection, followed by a refresh completes the set up.
+The connection, followed by a refresh, completes the setup.

 ## Usage

 ### For Freelancers:
 1. Make sure you're in "Freelancer Mode" (toggle in the navbar)
 2. Click "Offer Service" in the navigation
-3. Fill out the service form with title, description and price
+3. Fill out the service form with title, description, and price
 4. Submit the form to create your service listing
-5. You can view the status of your services is the "My Services" tab
+5. You can view the status of your services in the "My Services" tab

 ### For Clients:
 1. Switch to "Client Mode" (toggle in the navbar)